h3abionet/h3agwas/replication/gwascat/README.md

 * extract from gwas catalog information relative to phenotype defined previously
 * extract from gwas file (`gwas_file`) list corresponding to file found in gwas catalog and around each positoins

+### ld replications
+algoritm :
+* computed ld between each positions of gwas catalog and summary statistics
+* merged
+* keep each positions where pvalue
 ### heritabilities computed